 Unlock your AT&T phone or tablet

-Whether you're planning to leave AT&T for a low-cost carrier on the same network - or to switch to another of the big four carriers - you will need to get your phone unlocked.
+Whether you're planning to leave AT&T for a low-cost carrier on the same network - or to switch to another of the big three carriers - you will need to get your phone unlocked.

 This guide will cover AT&T's requirements, the information you'll need to have ready, how their request form works, and an insight into the low-cost carriers who could help you make major savings on your monthly phone bill.

 Unlocking your AT&T phone is a straightforward process, just requiring completion of an online request form.
 Before that though, you'll need to fulfill the following requirements from AT&T: